Discover Soft Tissue and Spine

 Normal tissue glide compared with soft tissue adhesion restricting muscle and fascia movement.

-Chronic Tightness, Stiffness, or Pain That Keeps Coming Back?
+Chronic Tightness, Stiffness, Pain, or Nerve Symptoms That Keep Coming Back?

 At Discover Soft Tissue + Spine, we evaluate whether adhesion may be contributing to your symptoms, then explain the most appropriate next step when treatment is appropriate.